 Moving Africa Participants

 To witness this Zimbabwean history were four foreign artists from across the African continent attending under the Moving Africa (MA) initiative by the Goethe-Institut.
-Moving Africa is a Pan African exchange program which aims at affording African artists an unusual opportunity and experience of attending cultural festivals around the continent concurrently networking with fellow African artists.
+Moving Africa is a Pan African exchange programme which aims at affording African artists an unusual opportunity and experience of attending cultural festivals around the continent concurrently networking with fellow African artists.
 The programme has been running since 2009.
 Moving Africa participants that were in Zimbabwe include, Peter Komondua (Democratic Republic of Congo), Koffi Olivier Ahuié (Cote d’Ivoire), Ivan Chendjouo (Cameroon), Felisberto Moises Nguenha (Mozambique).

-Koffi Olivier Ahuie, a poet from Cote d’Ivoire widely known as Philo tamer words says attending Shoko Festival was a rare privilege, “It was a great pleasure for me to attend the festival Shoko in Zimbabwe as part of the Moving Africa programme.
+Koffi Olivier Ahuie, a poet from Cote d’Ivoire widely known as Philo tamer words says attending Shoko Festival was a rare privilege, “It was a great pleasure for me to attend the Shoko festival in Zimbabwe as part of the Moving Africa programme.
 This joy is even greater as Moving Africa allowed me to make my first trip by plane, to discover this beautiful city of Harare.”

 Philo adds that he was mesmerized by the calm and clean nature of the streets complemented by the natural hospitality of the Zimbabweans which made up for an ‘enjoyable but short’ stay.
 Despite not having much sentiments on the festival, he acknowledges it was a great success as it featured super stars and festival organizers prioritized on public safety.

 According to Philo, Moving Africa has been a great success as it has provided him with a rare opportunity to network with participants at the festival in Zimbabwe hence making way for possible artist collaborations in the near future.
-The success of Philo’s story from Moving Africa spills over to his home country given he is currently running a social program inspired by his travel under the Moving Africa initiative.
+The success of Philo’s story from Moving Africa spills over to his home country given that he is currently running a social programme inspired by his travel under the Moving Africa initiative.

-“Personally, the Moving Africa program inspired me to start a social project that I'm currently developing within my country to enable disadvantaged people to power, also travel and discover their country” he said in conclusion.
+“Personally, the Moving Africa programme inspired me to start a social project that I'm currently developing within my country to enable disadvantaged people to power, also travel and discover their country” he said in conclusion.

 Most of his thoughts have been shared by fellow MA participant Democratic Republic of Congo (DRC) based Peter Komondua who is also a poet of repute who says the initiative afforded him the initial opportunity to attend a festival away from his home country.

 “I came here to attend my first festival abroad, being an artist myself.
-I could get in touch with the really friendly people of Harare and also with some artists that practice the same discipline as me and even some from other countries practicing slam (poetry).
+I could get in touch with the really friendly people of Harare and also with some artists that practice the same discipline as me and even some from other countries practicing slam (poetry)."